 - 36 years – 11 points

 - Age 37 years – 10 points

 - And so on till Age 46 years – 1 point

 Points for employment experience (Maximum 15 points)

 - Minimum experience of at least a year, in an occupation on O, A and B category is a MUST.
 To review the list of occupations that fall under these 3 categories,

 - Higher the experience, more points the principal applicant can claim under the employment experience factor.

 - Clearly outlining ones experience profile – as per NOC descriptions – in one of the permitted occupations under O, A and B category will determine whether or not an application under Canada FSW will be accepted or not.
-Hence taking an experienced immigration consultants’ help will be useful for your all-important life objective to immigrate to Canada.
-For a free of charge assessment, you can also simply send across your and (if applicable), the spousal resume to email@example.com for immediate contact from our business executives.
+Hence taking an experienced immigration consultant help will be useful for your all-important life objective to immigrate to Canada.
+For a free of charge assessment, you can also simply send across your and (if applicable), the spousal resume to firstname.lastname@example.org for immediate contact from our business executives.